CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 	ret
 ```

-Note `popq` is just part of managing the stack stack.
+Note `popq` is just part of managing the stack.

 ## Assembly